raiku-dev/raiku-dev/README.md

 # Hello world
 ## Learning to code - My Journey

-Date: 27.
-October 2021

 My Name is Mikayil.

-For the sake of simplicity feel free to call me Miki, pronounced like Mickey Mouse.
+For the sake of simplicity feel free to call me Miki, pronounced like Mickey.

-By the time I'm writing this I'm 3 weeks into coding.
 I'm trying to become a self-taught Full-Stack developer because I want to build amazing software which makes people happy and is useful to them.
 That is my way to give back.

+I'll be uploading all my own projects and code-along projects onto my GitHub profile.